 There are many different kinds of POAs, including the following:

-- General Power of Attorney—A general power of attorney gives fairly broad powers to a person or to an organization to act on your behalf.
+- General—A general power of attorney gives fairly broad powers to a person or to an organization to act on your behalf.
 This person is known as an “agent” or as an “attorney-in-fact.”
 The powers you give to your agent may include such things as handling your finances, handling your business transactions, operating your business interests, settling a claim made against you, giving gifts to your loved ones, and even employing professional help or buying life insurance for you.
-If you know you will be away from your home and/or business for more than a few days, you might sign a general power of attorney to allow a person of your choice to handle your day-to-day affairs.
+If you know you will be away from your home and/or business for more than a few days, you might sign a general PoA to allow a person of your choice to handle your day-to-day affairs.
 You might also need a general power of attorney in the event you were to become incapacitated, thus unable to make decisions for yourself.
-Your estate plan may include a general power of attorney, given to a person who is capable of handling your financial issues.
+Your estate plan may include a general PoA, given to a person who is capable of handling your financial issues.

-- Special Power of Attorney—A special power of attorney creates a list of the specific powers you choose to grant to your agent.
+- Special—A special power of attorney creates a list of the specific powers you choose to grant to your agent.
 Perhaps you have health issues or other commitments that prevent you from being able to fully handle your own affairs.
 You could grant your agent the power to sell or buy property on your behalf, to handle your normal business transactions, to manage your real estate, or even to collect debts on your behalf.
-Many special power of attorney documents have a specific end date, while others are open-ended, but grant a very specific power to the agent.
+Many special PoA documents have a specific end date, while others are open-ended, but grant a very specific power to the agent.

-- Healthcare Power of Attorney—You might choose to have a healthcare power of attorney prepared in the event you were severely injured, unconscious, or mentally incompetent.
+- Healthcare—You might choose to have a healthcare power of attorney prepared in the event you were severely injured, unconscious, or mentally incompetent.
 The agent you designate would make healthcare decisions on your behalf, carrying out your wishes when you are unable to do so.
 (See also Advanced Healthcare Directive).